EGTortuero/viga/README.md

 HISTORY OF THE SOURCE CODE:

 * v 0.4.0 - Replaced RNAmmer v 1.2. by INFERNAL 1.1 + RFAM to predict rRNA in the contigs.
 In this case, you must to specify where you have downloaded the RFAM database using the "--rfamdb" option.
+	  - Fixed an error in the coordinates of inverted and tandem repeats.
+Before that, only the last coordinates where shown in the GBK file.
+Now, all detected repeats should be printed in the GBK file.
 * v 0.3.0 - Implemented RNAmmer v 1.2 to predict rRNA in the contigs.
 If such program is able to predict ribosomal genes, a warning is printed (as viral sequences do not have ribosomal genes).
 * v 0.2.0 - Added parallelization of BLAST and HHSUITE.
 To do that, GNU Parallel (Tange 2011) is required.
 To disable this option, run the program with the "--noparallel" option.
 * v 0.1.0 - Original version of the program.